I love to explore the relationship between the fictional worlds we create for movies, books, games, etc. and the real

 Many great RPGs start with a great setting.
-By setting I don't mean the 3d or 2d art that is used to create the map that the players explore, but the history, geography, races, cultures, religions, technology, traditions, factions, lore and legends that inspire the player and make them want to get involved.
+By setting, I don't mean 2D or 3D art that is used to create the map that the players explore.
+But the history, geography, races, cultures, religions, technology, traditions, factions, lore and legends that inspire the player and make them want to get involved.

-The Elder Scrolls, for example, could hardly have been called 'original' when Arena was released back in 1994: most of it was obviously derivative.
-Over successive sequels, however, the developers have managed to create a deep and rich history through books, dialogue, architecture and other elements so that players who have grown familiar with the setting can now immerse themselves in one of the most elaborately detailed fantasy worlds ever created.
+The Elder Scrolls, for example, could hardly have been called 'original' when Arena was released back in 1994—most of it was obviously derivative.
+Over successive sequels, however, the developers have managed to create a deep and rich history through books, dialogue, architecture and other elements so players who have grown familiar with the setting can immerse themselves in one of the most elaborately detailed fantasy worlds ever created.

 2. Character Building